 As people age, the white enamel on the surface of teeth erodes away with natural use, chewing, and grinding.
 Beneath the white enamel lies a layer in teeth known as dentin, which is darker and more yellow in natural color.
 Although whitening teeth in older patients is a bit more difficult, it is not impossible.
 Many stains are topical, or extrinsic, and can be more easily removed with the aid of dental hygienists’ cleaning or simple and less potent whitening methods, such as whitening toothpaste or mouthwash.
 Some stains causing tooth discoloration are deeper than the surface, known therefore as intrinsic stains, and require a more prominent method of whitening or bleaching under the special care of a registered dentist.
-For information regarding American Dental Association, or the ADA’s, perspective on teeth whitening, please read an article by clicking HERE.

 The ADA and FDA acknowledge a difference in terms both whitening and bleaching when in use referring to brightening the color of teeth.
 Whitening refers to restoring the teeth’s natural color by removing debris and stains on the tooth surface without means of peroxide or peroxide products.
 Bleaching systems, on the other hand, involve the use of different types and concentrations of peroxide to actually brighten, whiten, and change the color of the teeth.
 Professional dentists and technicians who whiten teeth with in-office systems, use high amounts of peroxide for a limited amount of time for a deep white hue, with long-lasting effects.